samfisherirl/Github.ahk-API-for-AHKv2/README.md

         git.details() ; return changes made for latest update

-        git.tag() ; returns only version data, ie "v1.2333", ideally for checking if update is necessary
+        git.tag() ; returns only version number, ie "v1.2333", ideally for checking if update is necessary

         anyname := new Github("any_username/any_repo")